 Hands-free option

-Pumping while doing other things, such as working, eating, or holding your baby, makes it much easier to sustain.
-Hands-free pumping is therefore a big advantage. -
+Pumping while doing other things, such as working, eating, or holding your baby, makes it much easier to maintain.
+Hands-free pumping is therefore a great advantage. -

 Strong motor and good vacuum control